RyanLamansky/dotnet-webassembly/README.md

 ## Current Status

 Integration with the .NET JIT has begun.
-This will be accomplished via run-time CIL generation which is then compiled via the standard .NET JIT.
+This is being accomplished via run-time CIL generation which is then compiled via the standard .NET JIT.

 ## Development Plan